SmokinCaterpillar/pypet/doc/source/cookbook/parameter.rst

 * :class:`~pypet.parameter.Result`:

-    Light Container that stores tables and arrays.
+    Light Container that stores python native data and numpy arrays.

+    Note that no sanity checks on individual data is made in case your data is a container.
+    For instance, if you hand a python list over to the result it is not checked if the individual elements of the list are valid data items supported by the storage service.
-    Note that no sanity checks on individual data is made and you have to take care, that your data is understood by the storage service.
+    You have to take care, that your data is understood by the storage service.
     It is assumed that results tend to be large and therefore sanity checks would be too expensive.

     Data that can safely be stored into a Result are: